saudiequity/Abitur/README.md

 ▪︎ Hanken School of Economics (Private Banking)

-▪ Grenoble Ecole De Management (International Relations)
+▪ Grenoble Ecole De Management (Phd.
+Thesis about IT Challenges in Mergers and Acquisitions)

 # Swiss Equity Portfolio™️